Call +44 20 3662 6586 or +44 7900 882371

 · no fines concrete, cross wall construction

-· early forms of timber framed prefabrication
+· early forms of timber-framed prefabrication

 · cavity wall-tie failure